pymc-labs/pymc-marketing/README.md

 ![](/docs/source/_static/mmm_plot_components_contributions.png)

-Once the model is fitted, we can further optimize our budget allocation as are including diminishing returns and carry-over effects in our model.
+Once the model is fitted, we can further optimize our budget allocation as we are including diminishing returns and carry-over effects in our model.

 <center>
     <img src="/docs/source/_static/mmm_plot_plot_channel_contributions_grid.png" width="80%" />